 - Be clear about your check-out time.
 A late check-out can interfere with your next reservation, especially if you have back-to-back bookings.

-- Tell your guests where they should put the bed sheets and dirty linens (towels and kitchen rags) before leaving.
+- Tell your guests where to put the used towels and kitchen rags before leaving.

 - Remind them to put their dishes in the dishwasher if applicable.
 Ask your guests to put all disposable utensils in the garbage.

 - Also, remind them to turn off the lights, thermostat, and AC to avoid unnecessary energy costs.

 - Remind your guests to shut all the windows.